nandeesh-n-aiml/TSAI/S6/README.md

 - The total loss is calculated everytime after all the weights are updated.
 The calculations are performed ~100 times to reduce the loss which can also be noted from the plot.

 ### Visualise loss for different learning rates:
 Learning rate: 0.1

 <img src="./images/LR_0.1.png" />

 Learning rate: 0.2

 <img src="./images/LR_0.2.png" />

 Learning rate: 0.5

 <img src="./images/LR_0.5.png" />

 Learning rate: 0.8

 <img src="./images/LR_0.8.png" />

 Learning rate: 1

 <img src="./images/LR_1.png" />

 Learning rate: 2

 <img src="./images/LR_2.png" />

 # PART 2
 **Requirement:** Training a CNN model having less than 20K parameters.
 The network should be able to achieve 99.4% validation accuracy within 20 epochs.

 **Solution:**
-Parameters: 18,418
+Parameters: 16,974
-Validation accuracy: 99.26%
+Validation accuracy: 99.29%
+Epochs: 20
 Used 1x1 convolution + GAP

 The notebook can be found [here](./S6.ipynb).